 \section{Theory}

-In this section, we illustrate the \commt{proposed} procedure through a theoretical analysis by treating it as a Markov process with a stopping rule and demonstrate how large $n$ would be required or how difficult the stabilization would become to distinguish between a group of candidate student models.
+In this section, we illustrate the \commt{proposed} procedure through a theoretical analysis by treating it as a Markov process with a stopping rule and analyze how large $n$ may be required or how difficult it is to distinguish among a group of candidate student models.

 Consider a collection of candidate student models with different structures $S_1,\cdots,S_N$ and the teacher $F(X)$.
 We start with the following normality assumption to establish the theoretical properties of our testing framework: \begin{assump} Suppose for any $j \neq k$, the average loss difference between any two candidate models follows a normal distribution: